aniketpandey2912/pdf-extractor-backend-/README.md

    npm run server
    ```

-<h3>I have a deployed frontend on vercel, so you don't need to clone the forntend repo.
+<h3>I have a deployed frontend on Vercel, so you don't need to clone the frontend repo.
 And, you can use the deployed link below for app demonstration.</h3>
 <p>Click on link to open forntend app: [https://pdf-creator-frontend.vercel.app/]</p>

 <h3>Frontend Repository Link</h3>
-<p>To view frontend repository click on link: [https://github.com/aniketpandey2912/pdf-extractor-frontend]</p>
+<p>To view the frontend repository click on the link: [https://github.com/aniketpandey2912/pdf-extractor-frontend]</p>

 <h3>Different States Of App</h3>